VauntDev/tqla/README.md

 ## Use

-Tqla is a small light weight text parser that wraps the golang `text/template` standard library.
+Tqla is a small lightweight text parser that wraps the golang `text/template` standard library.
 The primary purpose of tqla is to parse a text template and replace any variable with a placeholder.
-Variables that are replaced with placeholders are added to an args slice that can be passed to standard db driver.
+Variables that are replaced with placeholders are added to an args slice that can be passed to the standard db driver.

-Similar libraries are exposed to sql injection, as they use the text/template library to do a simple text replace.
+Similar libraries are exposed to sql injection, as they use the text/template library to do a simple text replacement.
 Tqla prevents sql injection by leveraging DB placeholders as described [here](https://go.dev/doc/database/sql-injection).

-Currently, tqla does not attempt do to do any sql validation, this may change in the future.
+Currently, tqla does not attempt to do any sql validation, this may change in the future.

 Below is a simple example on how it can be used: